Our Free Study Guides and Practice Exams Will Make You Certifiable!

 Also, with regards to these types of questions, there is no way to get less than a zero on any given question.
 For example, if there are eight options to choose from and only two are correct and you choose three incorrect options you will not receive a score less than zero for that question.

 The last question type is the Simulators.
-There is a simulation example available for download and this type of question outlines a scenario or problem which requires one or more tasks to be completed and how the test taker goes about completing the necessary tasks for a given scenario using the simulator factors in their grading for that particular question.
+This type of question outlines a scenario or problem which requires one or more tasks to be completed and how the test taker goes about completing the necessary tasks for a given scenario using the simulator factors in their grading for that particular question.

 The simulator is sensitive to its particular "protocol" as far as procedure goes and a few tips regarding the scenario situation include